legokichi/pebble/readme.md

 Pebble
 ======================
-  Pebble is a dialect of the Lisp programming language translated to JavaScript.
+* Pebble is a dialect of the Lisp programming language translated to JavaScript.

-  Pebble likes Clojure and ClojureScript, but something deferent.
+* Pebble likes Clojure and ClojureScript, but something different.

 Demo